PepBox – Automatic Quote Tool

 - For peptides with extremely low solubility in aqueous solutions, organic solvents (such as DMSO, isopropanol, methanol, and acetonitrile) should be used first.
 Once the peptides are completely dissolved, water may be gradually added until the desired concentration is obtained.

-Most peptides except those that do not have basic amino acids such as Arg, Lys, His or those with blocked N-termini exist in the form of their salts.
-Synthetic peptides that are purified by HPLC are usually obtained as TFA salts.
+Most peptides, except those without basic amino acids (such as Arg, Lys, His), or those with blocked N-termini, exist in the form of their salts.
+Synthetic peptides that are HPLC-purified are usually obtained as trifluoroacetate (TFA) salts.
 Their basic amino acid residues and N-termini are protonated and have trifluoroacetate (CF3COO -) counterions.

-For peptides with fewer than 50 amino acids, we use stepwise SPPS chemical methods.
-For peptides with more than 50 amino acids, we use fragment condensation, native ligation or our proprietary recombinant methods.
+For peptides with fewer than 50 amino acids, we use stepwise Solid-phase peptide synthesis (SPPS) chemical methods.
+For peptides with more than 50 amino acids, we use fragment condensation, native ligation, or our proprietary recombinant methods.

-Each peptide has its specific characteristics and not all outcomes can be anticipated.
-If something goes wrong during the synthesis and we cannot deliver your peptide on time, we will inform you as soon as possible.
+Each peptide has its specific characteristics, and not all outcomes can be anticipated.
+If something goes wrong during the synthesis and we cannot deliver your peptide on time, it is possible to adjust peptide sequences or cancel the order, which is 100% free of charge.

-Quality assurance documentation provided with every NovoPro peptide includes mass spectral and HPLC analyses determining composition and purity.
+Quality assurance documentation provided with every NovoPro peptide includes Mass Spectral (MS) and High Performance Liquid Chromatography (HPLC) analyses determining composition and purity.
 Amino acid analysis is available upon request.
 We also provide storage and handling guidelines.

 Peptides are synthesized from the C-terminus to the N-terminus of the sequence.